 That’s the issue with the execution of ‘Brand Purpose’.
 It’s a misdirection.
 Smoke and mirrors.
 It’s nothing more than a rebranding exercise to appeal to those who are socially conscious.
 It’s another campaign.

-We have seen in times of real crisis that brands are genuinely looking out for the wellbeing and protection of their customers, employees and the wider community.
+We have seen in times of real crisis, which brands are genuinely looking out for the wellbeing and protection of their customers, employees, and the wider community.